Become a Leader

 Provides an overview of health care policies, organizational structures, and financing systems examined from economic, social, ethical, political, and global perspectives.
 Financing of health care systems will also be examined with respect to concepts and principles of change theory, ethical decision making, policy processes and analysis.

-PH317 Management in Health Services and Medical Care (Spring) (Satisfies the same core requirement as PH305.
+PH317 Management in Health Services and Medical Care (Summer 2017, Spring) (Satisfies the same core requirement as PH305.
 Only one course will count towards the certificate)

 PH321 Controversies in Health Economics (Summer)